MiCA

 6. Which regulator do I have to deal with?

-From a European perspective, the EBA (‘European Banking Authority’) and ESMA (‘European Securities and Markets Authority’) supervise compliance with MiCA.
-The national competent authorities are the AFM and DNB.
-The national supervisor issues the licenses and supervises compliance with the licensing conditions and other requirements.
-EBA and ESMA supervise the national supervisors.
+From a European perspective, the European Banking Authority (EBA) and European Securities and Markets Authority (ESMA) monitor compliance with MiCA.
+The national competent authorities are the Financial Markets Authority (AFM) and De Nederlandsche Bank (DNB).
+The national regulator issues licences and monitors compliance with licence conditions and other requirements.
+The AFM is responsible for licence applications for CASPs and DNB for those for issuers of ARTs/EMTs.
+EBA and ESMA oversee the national regulators.

 7. Q&A